-• Attending a conference, event, or other outside activity that is not authorized by AUW, even if the organizer awards the student the funds to attend.
+- Family events (e.g. weddings). - Attending to family issues, illnesses of family members. - Attending a conference, event, or other outside activity that is not authorized by AUW, even if the organizer awards the student the funds to attend.

-University-Wide Cap of 25% on Maximum Number of Absences Combined absences that exceed 25% of the total number of classes will result in failing the course, regardless of whether the leave is excused or unexcused.
-This is a mandatory requirement for all courses If a student requires a leave of absence she must apply for this before the mid-point in the semester or preferably at the beginning of the semester.
+University-Wide Cap of 25% on Maximum Number of Absences

+Combined absences that exceed 25% of the total number of classes will result in failing the course, regardless of whether the leave is excused or unexcused.
+This is a mandatory requirement for all courses at AUW.
+The Add/Drop Period will not be included within this time frame.

+If a student requires a leave of absence she must apply for this before the mid-point in the semester or preferably at the beginning of the semester.
 A student is not allowed more than one semester of an absence.